AwesomeTeamOne/3DView.Measurements/README.md

  * All modern browsers (including mobile)
  * WebGL or Canvas rendering
  * STL (binary and ASCII) with color
- * Many other formats with standard [Three.js loaders] (https://github.com/mrdoob/three.js/tree/master/examples/js/loaders) (not included).
+ * Many other formats with standard [Three.js loaders] (https://github.com/mrdoob/three.js/tree/master/examples/js/loaders) (not included)
  * Distance, thickness, angle and radius measurements
  * Getting information about selected point on a 3D model (coordinates, face, normal)
  * 2 types of rotation behaviour